 My grade for the alcoholic beverages at Beaches: A-

+No Beaches Turks and Caicos review would be complete without a look at dining.
 With 18 restaurants to choose from (and all of them included in the price of your stay), there is no shortage of opportunity to tempt your taste buds at Beaches.
 While we were there, we dined at several of them and came away with our own favorites.

 Barefoot by the Sea was our favorite restaurant for ambiance.
 Nestled close to the shore, this restaurant features picnic tables with white tablecloths, flickering candles, and a floor that isn’t really a floor at all but rather just a sandy place to nestle your toes while you eat.